hiranlakshika/Star-Wars-Planets/README.md

 - `:feature:planetdetails`: Contains features related to displaying the details of a single planet.
 - `:shared`: Contains shared code, such as data models, utility functions, and common UI components.

+## Architecture

+This project follows a **Clean Architecture** approach, emphasizing separation of concerns and testability.
+Key principles include:

+- **Domain Layer**: Contains business logic and entities, independent of any framework.
+- **Data Layer**: Implements repositories defined in the domain layer, handling data sources ( network, local database).
+- **Presentation Layer**: Manages UI logic and state, interacting with the domain layer.

+Additionally, the project utilizes the **Model-View-Intent (MVI)** architectural pattern within the presentation layer.
+MVI promotes a unidirectional data flow, making state management predictable and debugging easier:

+- **Model (State)**: Represents the current state of the UI.
+- **View**: Observes the state and renders the UI, sending user intents to the ViewModel.
+- **Intent**: User actions or events that trigger state changes.
+- **ViewModel**: Processes intents, interacts with the domain layer, and updates the state.

 ## Technologies Used

 - **Kotlin**: The primary programming language.